 Being in Campus and depending on your parents(God bless them) is not an easy job.
 You’re probably living on a shoestring budget and you also don’t want to be asking for money every other day.
 There are ways however to economize and save as much as you can.

-- Cheap Places to eat: As a freshman I spent a lot on food until I got introduced to some cheap eat outs and surprisingly the food there was plenty and as good.
-Unless you are from a rich family, I know you ate from the makeshift vibandas around campus or outside campus.
+As a freshman, I spent a lot on food until I got introduced to some cheap eat-outs and surprisingly the food there was plenty and as good.
+Unless you are from a rich family, I know you ate from the makeshift vibandas around campus or outside the campus.
 They were a lifesaver.
-I ended up saving three quarters of what I would usually use normally for lunch.
+I ended up saving three-quarters of what I would usually use normally for lunch.

 That’s how I saved in College and had extra coins for buying myself stuff that I wanted.
-For instance the bag and pair of shoes below among other things such as make up and jewelry, I bought from my own money.
+For instance the bag and pair of shoes below among other things such as makeup and jewellery, I bought from my own money.